 The story is similar at other retailers.
 If you don’t secure a spot at the front of the line or log online the moment a sale starts, you could miss your shot at these big deals.
 Shoppers should look for stores with doorbuster guarantees.
 In some cases, as long as you arrive at a certain time, you can be guaranteed the low price.

 2. Discounts are often inflated

-For instance, depending on where you shopped, the same-priced coffee maker could have looked like a better bargain.
-The Keurig K45 Elite Single-Serve Coffee or Tea Brewing System was on sale for $89.99 at Macy’s and Kohl’s during Black Friday 2015 and for $89.98 at Stage.
+Ac couple of years ago, The Keurig K45 Elite Single-Serve Coffee or Tea Brewing System was on sale for $89.99 at Macy’s and Kohl’s during Black Friday 2015 and for $89.98 at Stage.
 But each of these retailers advertised a different regular retail price: $174.99 for Macy’s, $149.99 for Kohl’s and $119.98 for Stage.
 If you shopped at Macy’s, it looked like you were saving $85, but at Kohl’s, it appeared you were saving only $60 — despite the fact that the product was on sale for the identical price.